roberddd/batchgenie/docs/rendering_asset_previews.md

 ## FAQ

-- **Can I add custom Light Presets?**
+`Can I add custom Light Presets?`

-    - Yes!
+:   Yes!
 The list can be expanded by directly adding your own HDRIs to blender via `Preferences > Lights > HDRI's` which makes them available in this list.

-- **How do I adjust the Light Paths settings for renders?**
+`How do I adjust the Light Paths settings for renders?`

-    - These settings from your current scene will be used.
+:   These settings from your current scene will be used.
 To adjust them, go to `Render > Light Paths` in the Properties panel and make your desired changes there.

-- **I'm having issues with the adaptive subdivision being slow in Cycles.
-What can I do?**
+`I'm having issues with adaptive subdivision being slow in Cycles.
+What can I do?`

-    - Adjust your `Subdivision Dicing Rate` in your current scene, as the render will use those settings.
+:   Adjust your `Subdivision Dicing Rate` in your current scene, as the render will use those settings.
 First, ensure that the "Experimental" Feature Set is enabled under `Render > Feature Set` in the Properties panel.
 Then, go to `Render > Subdivision` and increase the `Dicing Rate Render` value.

 ## More adjustments in Preferences {#more-settings data-search-exclude}